 For the grad who’s searching for the perfect gold chain

 According to our teen poll, discerning young shoppers love Ana Luisa’s gold-plated necklaces.
 Teens appreciate the quality and sustainability, which they know not to expect from fast-fashion brands.
-The ability to mix and match chains is another reason teens keep choosing this necklace, with one specifically saying it’s “easy to layer.”
+The ability to mix and match chains is another reason teens keep choosing Ana Luisa necklaces, with one specifically saying they’re “easy to layer.”
 For those interested in a simpler, non-layered look, consider the equally elegant pearl option.

 For the grad who just got a car